NEW EPISODE- Rain Dance in the Rear View Mirror

 This 10 inch 33 is in three parts -each one of which consists of poetry, narration and song.
 A children's record series for first, second, and third graders.

 I wasn't able to locate a date for this album unfortunately, and perhaps I didn't spend enough time scouring discogs -so alas, there's not much I can tell you about this record other than I am absolutely in love with these tender tracks so graciously featured.
 The vinyl itself is a clear ruby-red release, uncanny almost.
-I can't be sure how very rare this album might actually be, but as far as I can tell we may be the only one's who have a copy.
-Aside from one that might be buried in an attic…beneath a rack of stinking old mink furs.
+I can't be sure how very rare this album might actually be, but as far as I can tell we may be the only ones who have a copy.
+Aside from one that might be buried in an attic…beneath a rack of stinking mink furs.
 No matter, each of these songs simply take my breath away.
 Part one is The Tumble Weeds; tumbleweeds tumble in the fall when the wind begins to call.
 Part two The Clock; this rhythmical excursion into the world of time aids in creative writing for children.
 And, the third and final installment is titled Raindrops; raindrops, rainbows and clouds have always been a mystery for children: What holds the clouds together?
 What is a rainbow?
 Where does the rain come from?

 Hauntingly precious.
 At the same time, I find this record to be just lovely to fall asleep to.
 But if you happen to pick up one of our recommended readings we've assigned above, the truth is I don't think you'll be disappointed with this musical companion.
 The cover of the record is also quite a treat, although the illustrations have almost completely faded.